 On February 14, 2020, our sponsor purchased an aggregate of 8,625,000 founder shares in exchange for a capital contribution of \$25,000, or approximately \$0.003 per share.
+On May 20, 2020, our sponsor transferred 25,000 founder shares to Amy Schulman, our director nominee and on June 3, 2020, our sponsor transferred 25,000 shares to Thelma Duggin, our director nominee, resulting in our sponsor holding 8,575,000 founder shares.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The per share price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
 The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 34,500,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
-Up to 1,125,000 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment option is not exercised.
+Up to 1.125,000 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment option is not exercised.
 If we increase or decrease the size of the offering pursuant to Rule 462(b) under the Securities Act, we will effect a stock dividend or share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares by our initial stockholders, on an as-converted basis, at 20.0% of our issued and outstanding common stock upon the consummation of this offering.